This accessibility statement applies to www.bmet.ac.uk run by Birmingham Metropolitan College

 The content listed below are issues and bugs we need to resolve as a matter of urgency on our site

 - Some of our colour contrast showing text against images or colours may not meet the regulations 1.4.3 Contrast (Minimum)(Level AA) Icon Index.
-We intend to fix these issues by July 2021

 - Some older images may not have a text alternative, so people using a screen reader cannot access the information.
-This fails WCAG 2.1 success criterion 1.1.1 (non-text content) We plan to add text alternatives for all images by Sept 2021.
+This fails WCAG 2.1 success criterion 1.1.1 (non-text

 In some instances, there may be issues with our website that cannot be resolved straight away.
 This may be because the cost of fixing the issues would place a disproportionate burden on the College within the meaning of the accessibility regulations.